marrlab/DomainLab/paper.md

 ## Components

-We used the following components to achieve the above design goals of decoupling.
+We used the following components to achieve the above design goals of decoupling as depicted in Figure \autoref{fig:cdiagram}.

 *Models* refer to a PyTorch module with a specified loss function containing regularization effects of several domains and task-specific losses (e.g., cross-entropy loss for classification tasks).
 The user can configure the exact neural network architecture via command line arguments.
 To extend DomainLab with new models, the user only needs to specify a Python file defining the custom loss function while remaining flexible with respect to the exact neural network used for each submodule.
 The common classification loss calculation is done via a parent model class.
 Thus, the individual models (e.g., representing different domain regularization) can be reused for other tasks (e.g., segmentation) by simply inheriting another task loss.